-- pretending to be the abused person by telling the police that you're the one hurting them if you call the police, or charging you with assault if you defend yourself.
+- pretending to be the abused person by telling the police that you're the one hurting them if you call the police, or charging you with assault if you defend yourself, or

 What can the court do?

-The judge has a few ways to deal with someone who's using the legal system to harass you.
+A judge has several ways to deal with someone who's using the legal system to harass you.
 They can:

 - dismiss (cancel) the other person's court applications,

-- stop the other person from making any more court applications (either for a certain time or until the person has followed some other court order),
+- stop them from making any more court applications (either for a certain time or until they’ve followed some other court order),

-- tell the other person they need to get the court's permission to make any other applications,
+- tell them that they need to get the court's permission to make any other applications,

-- tell the other person they need to pay you back for the money you spent responding to the applications,
+- tell them that they need to pay you back for the money you spent responding to the applications,